Intern-S1-MO: Long-horizon Reasoning Agent for Olympiad?Level Mathematical Problem Solving: Introduction

 Extensive experimental results show that \methodname{} establishes new state-of-the-art results across multiple mathematical reasoning benchmarks.
 As shown in Figure~\ref{fig: teaser}(b), on commonly used inference benchmarks like AIME2025 and HMMT2025, it achieves a 96.6\% and 95\% pass@1 score, respectively, surpassing the current advanced LRMs.
-To evaluate the performance of \methodname on more difficult, Olympiad-level problems, we test it on the 5 non-geometry problems of IMO2025, and it obtains 26 out of 35 points, surpassing the silver medalist-level performance (21 points) of humans.
+To evaluate the performance of \methodname{} on more difficult, Olympiad-level problems, we test it on the five non-geometry problems of IMO2025, where it obtains 26 out of 35 points.
+This score is comparable to or higher than that of many silver medalists on the same five-problem subset,\footnote{\url{https://www.imo-official.org/results/individual/year/2025}}.
 We also test it on the Chinese National High School Mathematics Olympiad (CNMO2025), which is the preliminary round of the Chinese Mathematics Olympiad (CMO2025)\footnote{\url{https://www.cms.org.cn}}.
 CNMO2025 comprises 14 high-school math competition problems (excluding geometry problems), on which our system scores 232.4 out of 260 points.
 Additionally, in order to evaluate in a real-world environment, we officially participate in CMO2025 and conduct the test under the same time limit and grading standards as human contestants.
 After evaluation by human experts, our system received a score of 102 out of 126, largely exceeding the gold medal threshold of 78 points.
-Overall, our contributions are as follows:

-\begin{itemize} \item We explore multi-round complex reasoning scenarios and propose a multi-agent system, \methodname{}, which effectively extends the reasoning depth of current LRMs by the lemma-based memory management. \item We contribute an RL framework, termed OREAL-H, for optimizing the multi-round performance of \methodname{} on high-difficulty mathematical problems. \item Experiments prove that our \methodname{} outperforms current advanced LRM like Gemini 2.5 Pro.
-Specifically, it can match the performance of silver medalists in IMO2025, gold medalists in CMO2025, and get SOTA in benchmarks like AIME2025, HMMT2025, and CNMO2025. \end{itemize}